 Items which are used to disrupt or interfere with the educational process may be temporarily removed from the student's possession.
-This includes radio's, cell phones, laser pointers, IPods, and any other unauthorized electronic device.
+This includes, but is not limited to, radio's, cell phones, laser pointers, IPods, and any other unauthorized electronic device.